⇓ Watch Video ⇓

 3. How To Prepare Green Chayote Squash Fruit for Cooking

 The best part of the preparation of green thorn-free chayote is not much to do, except chop or cut it.
 Chayote from the local Louisiana market I never peel or remove the seed.
 I just wash it and cut it as I need for cooking.
 Everything is soft and edible.
 However, you might need to peel and remove the seed if your chayote is overgrown.
 Chayote has its own mild taste close to cucumber or zucchini.
 Can be eaten raw in salad and cooked.
 Some people like to use it in a salad like cucumber, I personally don’t like this way.
-I like marinated chayote in a salad and very much like stuffed chayote with shrimp, you can find the recipe on my website, link below.
-Cooked chayote (mirliton) holds shape well and does not fall apart as zucchini squash, for example, if we overcook it.
+I like blanched or marinated chayote in a salad and very much like stuffed chayote with shrimp, you can find the recipe on my website, link below.
+Cooked chayote (mirliton) holds shape well and does not fall apart as zucchini squash, for example.
 At the same time, it is very juicy fruit-vegetable.

 4. Is Chayote Seed Is Edible?